reichlab/covid19-forecast-hub-web/doc/team/index.md

 layout: docs
 ---

 The COVID-19 Forecast Hub is based at the <a href="https://reichlab.io/" target="_blank">Reich Lab</a> at the University of Massachusetts Amherst.
 However the Hub team encompasses researchers from around the US and the globe.
-The following lists those who have helped out with the Hub effort iself, in reverse alphabetical order:
+The following lists those who have helped out with the Hub effort itself, in reverse alphabetical order:

  - Martha Zorn, UMass-Amherst (project management)
  - Nutcha Wattanachit, UMass-Amherst (ensemble model, data curation)